ISAITB/docs-tdl/source/introduction/index.rst

 are provided by the test bed as input without needing to be aware of how validation actually takes place.
 The result of a validation handler is recorded in the test session context for subsequent use in the test case.

-Validation handlers implement the GITB validation service API [TODO] that defines the operations needed by the test bed to request validation for specific input and receive the results.
+Validation handlers implement the `GITB validation service API`_ that defines the operations needed by the test bed to request validation for specific input and receive the results.
 Implementations can be either embedded components or external web service endpoints.

+.. _GITB validation service API: https://www.itb.ec.europa.eu/specs/latest/gitb_vs.wsdl

 .. _introduction-concepts-processing-handlers: